SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 Speaking of meta refresh, it's strongly associated with Google's Quality Guidelines violation, so you'd better remove it for good or set up permanent 301 redirects instead.

-All you need to know redirects-wise is right there in the Site Audit submodule under the Redirects section.
+All you need to know redirects-wise is right there in the Site Audit submodule under the Redirects section, or for some rather heavy bed-time reading, check out the Bing webmaster guidelines.

 Ok, moving on to HTTP/HTTPS and www/non-www versions of your site, we need to make sure that everything is set up correctly.
 So, just go to the same old Redirects section and have a close look at the Fixed www and non-www versions and Issues with HTTP/HTTPS site versions tabs.
 If the tool hints you at some troubles, just as before, have a look at the right-hand part of the screen, where you can find some advice on how to fix the issues occurred.